pulumi/pulumi/docs/design/resources.md

 # Coconut Resources

 Coconut describes cloud resources and programs for purposes of provisioning, updating, and deleting.
-From most of the NutPack and NutIL documentation, it won't yet be clear how this happens.
-The NutPack and NutIL formats are intentionally general purpose and themselves contain no specific understanding of cloud resources.
+From most of the CocoPack and CocoIL documentation, it won't yet be clear how this happens.
+The CocoPack and CocoIL formats are intentionally general purpose and themselves contain no specific understanding of cloud resources.
 This design note fills that gap.

 ## Overview

-Each NutPack contains program logic that encodes control flow and data creation.
+Each CocoPack contains program logic that encodes control flow and data creation.
 This data comes in the form of the usual programming language runtime constructs, namely primitive data (numbers, strings, etc) and objects.
 For example:

     let bucket = new s3.Bucket({ deletionPolicy: "retain" });

-The evaluation of such a NutIL program, and the resulting runtime objects and data, drives the creation of a CocoGL resource graph.
+The evaluation of such a CocoIL program, and the resulting runtime objects and data, drives the creation of a CocoGL resource graph.
 This is imply a directed acyclic graph (DAG) whose nodes represent resources and whose edges represent resource dependencies.
 From this graph, the Coconut toolchain can determine how to provision the desired resources.